 Craig saw what was happening and he had just enough time and room to lay his bike down to avoid following me off of the edge.
 Time dilation being what it is, everything happened in slow motion.
 I went up, I saw the ground beneath me disappear and I fell.
 It seemed like it look minutes to hit the bottom.
 Craig saw it differently.
 He said it was a little like a Wiley Coyote cartoon.
 I went up, looked left, looked right, shrugged my shoulders and disappeared into the abyss.

 My memory is that the quarry was about a thousand feet deep.
 Craig said that it was more like sixty feet.
 Either way, survival was questionable.
 Looking back, the only thing that saved me was the fact that I landed smack in the middle of a five foot deep briar patch.
 That’s a good and bad thing.
-The good part is that I lived.
-The bad part is that I had to crawl twenty feet through briars to get out.
+The good part was that I lived.
+The bad part was that it was a briar patch.

 Within minutes, Craig had found what remained of the road that led to the bottom of the quarry and made his way over to me.
-By all appearances, nothing was broken and I didn’t have any internal injuries, so the task at hand was getting my bike out of the briar patch.
+Except for a dislocated shoulder, which Craig reset, nothing was broken and I didn’t have any internal injuries.
+So, the task at hand was getting my bike out of the briar patch.
 Doing that took an hour with a pair of wire cutters that I carried in my tool kit (don’t ask) and, when we got it out, it was obvious that I had come through the fall better than my bike.
 Riding it home wasn’t an option.

 Now children, you’ll find this hard to believe, but we didn’t have cell phones with us, mostly because there weren’t any cell phones.
 Our only option was for me to stay with the broken bike while Craig rode back to civilization and called home from a pay phone.
 Pay phones were telephones on poles or in booths that required you to put actual money in them before they would work.
 There was an option though.
 You could make a “collect call”, which was when you dialed zero for an operator (a person) and they called the number that you wanted and asked the recipient to pay for the call.
 How well that worked depended on whether the person you were calling knew you and whether they liked you.
 That’s probably why people, as a general rule, were more civil then.